Riding in cold, wet, and miserable conditions and getting cold feet?

 I’m talking about overshoes.
 The question is, which type suits your needs and riding conditions?

-Shoe covers come in all types of sizes, coverage area and made from different materials that serve a specific purpose.
+They come in all types of sizes, coverage areas, and made from different materials that serve a specific purpose.

-The Velotoze is lightweight and affordable because they are made from rubber.
+The Velotoze is a lightweight shoe cover because it is made from rubber.

 The material is so elastic to the point where it acts as a second skin to your cycling shoes.
-Velotoze shoe covers are also windproof and this keeps your feet warm when you are riding at low degrees.
-Take note that even though the Velotoze are good in bad weather, they are not very breathable.
+They are also windproof and this keeps your feet warm when you are riding at low degrees.
+Take note that even though the Velotoze is good in bad weather, they are not very breathable.

 These are snug around the ankle area and have two holes.
 One is the cleat hole, and the other is around the heel to help you fit these shoes perfectly.

 - Pros : Relatively cheaper than other models.

 - Cons : Hard to put on and not durable.